-Entrance Gate Queuing Area A length of public or private street on the public side of an entrance gate that allows vehicles to exit the connecting street prior to the gate.
+Entrance Gate Queuing Area A length of street on the public side of an entrance gate that allows vehicles to exit the connecting street prior to the gate.

 Driveway A cement concrete driveway structure as shown in the Standard Plans.